How the Affordable Care Act Affects Medicare Beneficiaries

 The Affordable Care Act (commonly called “Obamacare”) requires that all Americans have health insurance that meets minimum essential coverage standards, such as through an employer, veterans benefits, or other source.
 If you’re already enrolled in Original Medicare (Part A and Part B) or in Medicare Advantage (also called Medicare Part C), you meet the law’s coverage requirements.
 You also don’t need to take any action if you’re enrolled in just Medicare Part A.

-If you’re only enrolled in Medicare Part B, you might consider signing up for Medicare Part A to avoid paying the Affordable Care Act penalty.
-However, you shouldn’t sign up for a Marketplace plan if you already have Medicare coverage.
+Even if you’re only enrolled in Medicare Part B, you shouldn’t sign up for a Marketplace plan if you already have Medicare coverage.
 In fact, the government tries to prevent the sale of Marketplace plans to anyone who is a Medicare beneficiary.

-Keep in mind that if you need to pay a premium for Medicare Part A and didn’t enroll when you were first eligible, you may also have to pay a separate late-enrollment penalty for Part A when you do sign up.
+Most people don’t pay a Medicare Part A premium, but some people do.
+If you need to pay a premium for Medicare Part A, make sure you enroll when you were first eligible.
+If you don’t, you may have to pay a separate late-enrollment penalty for Part A when you do sign up.

 How Obamacare affects Medicare coverage